NoroffFEU/development-platforms/svelte-case-study.md

 Svelte is well known for its performance.
 It does not use a virtual DOM, instead, it generates HTML at build-time, resulting in a faster runtime performance compared to other popular frameworks.
 Its simple and intuitive syntax makes it easy to learn and use, leading to easier maintenance and scalability over time.

 Svelte uses a reactive and declarative syntax for building UI components, making it easy to understand and use for developers of all skill levels.
+Reactive means that when a value changes, any part of the application which depends on that value will also change.
+Declarative means you describe what you want to happen, rather than how to do it.
 It also provides out-of-the-box support for server-side rendering, improving Search Engine Optimization and helping users with slow networks.

 Svelte excels in creating Single Page Applications (SPAs).
 When building a SPA in Svelte, you typically use Svelte components to create a modular and reusable UI.
 The SPA handles navigation and data management, dynamically updating the content of the page based on user interactions and changes in data.
 This can be done using a routing library such as Svelte SPA Router.